AllQuietApp/terraform-provider-allquiet/docs/resources/integration.md

 - `is_in_maintenance` (Boolean) If the integration is in maintenance mode.
 Deprecated: Use resource `allquiet_integration_maintenance_window` instead.
 - `is_muted` (Boolean) If the integration is muted.
 Deprecated: Use resource `allquiet_integration_maintenance_window` instead.
+- `snooze_settings` (Attributes) The snooze settings of the integration (see [below for nested schema](#nestedatt--snooze_settings))

 ### Read-Only

 - `id` (String) Id
 - `webhook_url` (String) The webhook url of the integration if it is a webhook-like integration e.g. Amazon CloudWatch

+<a id="nestedatt--snooze_settings"></a>
+### Nested Schema for `snooze_settings`

+Optional:

+- `snooze_window_in_minutes` (Number) The snooze window in minutes.
+If your integration is flaky and you'd like to reduce noise, you can set a snooze window.
+This will keep the incident snoozed for the specified time period and only alert you once the snooze window is over and the incident has not been resolved yet.
+Max 1440 minutes (24 hours).